canonical/curtin/doc/topics/storage.rst

 The dm_crypt command creates encrypted volumes using ``cryptsetup``.
 It requires a name for the encrypted volume, the volume to be encrypted and a key.
 Note that this should not be used for systems where security is a requirement.
-The key is stored in plaintext in the storage configuration and it could be possible for the storage configuration to be intercepted between the utility that generates it and curtin.
+The key is stored in plain-text in the storage configuration and it could be possible for the storage configuration to be intercepted between the utility that generates it and curtin.